The Role of Cluster Environments in Quiescent Galaxy Stellar Halo Assembly: Datasets and Galaxy Sample Selection

 \subsection{Identifying Cluster Members}

-We implement our own cluster member finding algorithm to select cluster galaxies rather than relying on existing photometric cluster member catalogs available for the HSC-SSP survey region (e.g., \citealt{Oguri2018, Wen2021_cluster_catalog_1pz}).
-Unlike these previous works, the $z_{phot}$ we obtain from the CLAUDS+HSC-SSP catalogs of \cite{Desprez2023} include CFHT $U$-band during SED fitting, which significantly improves $z_{phot}$ accuracy out to $z\sim 0.75$ \citep{Sawicki(2019)}.
+We implement our own cluster member finding algorithm to identify cluster galaxies in our CLAUDS+HSC-SSP sample rather than relying on existing photometric cluster member catalogs available for the HSC-SSP survey region (e.g., \citealt{Oguri2018, Wen2021_cluster_catalog_1pz}).
+Our approach combines two commonly used techniques: an initial selection of galaxies near cluster centers in projected position and redshift space, followed by refinement using the red sequence method (e.g., \citealt{Gladders2000, Gladders2005, redmapper_2014, Oguri2014}).
+Unlike previous catalogs in our survey region, however, galaxy properties in the CLAUDS+HSC-SSP catalog \citep{Desprez2023} are derived from SED fitting that includes $U$-band and NIR flux measurements.
+This additional data yields more robust stellar mass estimates (Section \ref{sec:data_catalogues}), and most importantly, more accurate photometric redshifts out to $z\sim 0.75$ (e.g., $\sim 50\%$ decrease in the outlier fraction $(\eta$: $\Delta z > (1+z_{spec})\times 0.15)$ and $\sim 30\%$ decrease in the scatter $(\sigma = 1.48 \times \mathrm{median}\!\left(\frac{\Delta z}{1+z_{\rm spec}}\right))$, where $\Delta z = |z_{spec} - z_{phot}|$; \citealt{Sawicki(2019)}), which provides a more robust identification of cluster members by better constraining their proximity to cluster centers in redshift space.
 Here, we briefly describe our procedure for identifying quiescent cluster galaxies (QCGs) and demonstrate the main steps in Figure \ref{fig:data_cluster_code_4panel}.

 First, we obtain locations of clusters using the coordinates of spectroscopically confirmed brightest cluster galaxies (BCGs) from the catalogue of \cite{Oguri2018}, and use the BCG position to define the cluster center.
 For each cluster, we search for CLAUDS+HSC-SSP galaxies that lie within a cylindrical volume centered on the BCG with a comoving radius of 3 cMpc and length of $2\Delta z$ where $\Delta z = 0.05(1+z)$.
 Panel A in Figure \ref{fig:data_cluster_code_4panel} illustrates this step for a BCG (black dot) at $z_{spec} = 0.53598$ in the COSMOS field.